 Geographic Investment Risk - To the extent an investment strategy invests a significant portion of its assets in the securities of companies of a single country or region, it is more likely to be impacted by events or conditions affecting that country or region.
 While relevant strategies reserve the right to dynamically allocate their assets across countries and regions, listed below are some of the geographies in which the Global and International Value and Equity Strategies have made significant investments as of the date of this Brochure.
-Currently, the Global and International Value Strategies have significant exposure to Canada, Europe and Japan; the Gold Strategy has significant exposure to Australia and Canada; the Global Income Builder Strategy has significant exposure to Europe; and the Global Real Assets Strategy has significant exposure to Canada, Europe and Mexico.
+Currently, the Global and International Value and Equity Strategies have significant exposure to Canada, Europe and Japan; the Gold Strategy has significant exposure to Australia and Canada; the Global Income Builder Strategy has significant exposure to Europe; and the Global Real Assets Strategy has significant exposure to Canada, Europe and Mexico.
 A client's exposure to a particular county is determined in accordance with FEIM's "country of risk" assessment.

 Australia Risk - The Australian economy is susceptible to adverse changes in certain commodities markets, including those related to the mining and agricultural industries.
 The Australian economy is also becoming increasingly dependent on its growing services industry.
 The Australian economy is also heavily dependent on trading with key partners, including the U.S., China, Japan, South Korea, other Asian and certain European countries.
 Economic events in the U.S., Asia, or in other key trading countries can have a significant economic effect on the Australian economy.
 Reduction in spending on Australian products and services, or changes in any of the economies may cause an adverse impact on the Australian economy.
 Canada Risk - The Canadian economy is susceptible to adverse changes in certain commodities markets, including those related to the mining and agricultural industries.
 It is also heavily dependent on trading with key partners.
 Any reduction in this trading may adversely affect the Canadian economy.
+Recent political developments in the United States have raised potential trading may adversely affect the Canadian economy.
+Recent political developments in the United States have raised potential implications for the current trade arrangements between the United States and Canada, which could negatively affect the value of Canadian securities.
+European Risk - Investments in Europe subject strategies to the risks associated with investing in the European markets,

 European Risk - Investments in Europe subject strategies to the risks associated with investing in the European markets, including the risks associated with the United Kingdom's exit from the European Union ("Brexit") and the war in Ukraine.
 Investments in a single region, even though representing a number of different countries within the region, may be affected by common economic forces and other factors.
 Further, political or economic disruptions in European countries, even in countries in which strategies are not invested, may adversely affect securities values and thus the relevant strategies' holdings.
 Such disruptions can be caused by economic, financial or political events and factors, including but not limited to, international wars or conflicts (including Russia's military invasion of Ukraine) and geopolitical developments (including trading and tariff arrangements, sanctions and cybersecurity attacks).
-The impact of Brexit on the United Kingdom and European economies has been significant, resulting in increased volatility and illiquidity and lower economic growth for companies that rely significantly on the United Kingdom and/or Europe for their business activities and revenues.
+The impact of Brexit on the United Kingdom and European economic growth for companies that rely significantly on the United Kingdom and/or Europe for their business activities and revenues.
 Any further exits from the European Union, or an increase in the belief that such exits are likely or possible, would likely cause additional market disruption globally and introduce new legal and regulatory uncertainties.
+Recent political developments in the United States and Europe, which could negatively affect the value of European securities.